jessecambon/Data-Science-Sandbox/README.md

 <a href = "https://github.com/jessecambon/Data-Science-Cookbook/blob/master/R/Titanic.md#logistic-regression-model"><img src="https://github.com/jessecambon/Data-Science-Codex/blob/master/rmd_images/Titanic/logistic-regression-2.png" height="150px"/></a>
 <a href = "https://github.com/jessecambon/Data-Science-Cookbook/blob/master/R/Titanic.md#logistic-regression-model"><img src="https://github.com/jessecambon/Data-Science-Cookbook/blob/master/rmd_images/Titanic/logistic-regression-1.png" height="150px"/></a>
 </span>

-The purpose of this repository is to provide code and resources that can be quickly adapted and used for data science projects.
-For more explanation and material on R visit [my blog](https://jessecambon.github.io/).

 ## Notes
 * [Resources](Resources.md) - Websites and references that I find helpful for data science projects